The Healthy Selfish Way: Focus Inward and Stay Sober

 Celebrate this achievement.

 As you step into a new, sober chapter of life, place yourself first, unapologetically.
 This doesn’t mean you can’t have relationships, but they must come secondary to your process of healing.
+If you’re struggling with alcohol addiction, seeking professional help is crucial to your recovery journey.
+Consider enrolling in an outpatient alcohol rehab Los Angeles program to receive clinical support while still being able to maintain your daily responsibilities.
 One caveat: getting sober isn’t an excuse to shirk essential responsibilities like parenting.
 Ideally, you can keep most of this process to yourself (and maybe your therapist or support group)- you don’t need to take up space in every conversation talking about your recovery.

 If you’re doing it right, your friends and loved ones will simply notice you quietly getting stronger, more reliable, and self-confident.
 These attributes are the foundation of a healthy, productive life, and they come from tremendous inward work.
 Be selfish!